 The historic theater that launched the careers of Duke Ellington, Ella Fitzgerald, Marvin Gaye, and The Supremes, re-opened in April 2012 after a $29 million renovation.
 The remodeled theater features a state-of-the-art acoustic system and offers a wide range of live entertainment.

-Gate 54 is described as an art deco inspired hangar-lounge featuring a wide range of DJ music from classic jazz to British-pop, to 70s soul-funk.
+The downstairs area, Gate 54, is described as an art deco inspired hangar-lounge featuring a wide range of DJ music from classic jazz to British-pop, to 70s soul-funk.

 This small club features live jazz on the weekends and American cuisine in a cozy setting.

 The historic theater opened in 1922 as a movie theater and ballroom catering to DC's black middle-class community who danced and were entertained by legends such as Duke Ellington, Louis Armstrong, Cab Calloway, Ella Fitzgerald, and Billie Holiday.
 The theatre closed after the 1968 race-related riots.
 In 1994, the Lincoln Theatre was refurbished and its reopening led the way to the revival of DC's U Street Corridor.